-EFFECTUAL SUPPORT FOR VARI-cose VEINS.-This elastic and compressing stocking, or article of any other required form, is pervious, light, and inexpensive, and easily drawn on without lacing or bandaging.
-Instructions for measurement and prices on application, and the articles sent by post from the Manu-facturers, POPE and PLANTE, 4, WATERLOO PLACE, PALL MALL, LONDON.
-PALL MALL, LONDON.
+EFFECTUAL SUPPORT FOR VARIor article of any other required form, is pervious, light, and inexpensive, and easily drawn on without lacing or bandaging.
+Instructions for measurement and prices on application, and the articles sent by post from the Manufacturers, POPE and PLANTE, 4, WATERLOO PLACE, PALL MALL, LONDON.

-HE 16s.
-TROUSERS reduced to 14s.---L Trousers and Waistcoat, 22s.-Coat, Waistcoat, and Trousers, 47s., made to order from Scotch Tweeds, all wool, by B. BENJAMIN, Merchant Tailor, 74, Regent-street.
+THE 16s.
+TROUSERS reduced to 14s.- Trousers and Waistcoat, 22s.-Coat, Waistcoat, and Trousers, 47s., made to order from Scotch Tweeds, all wool, by B. BENJAMIN, Merchant Tailor, 74, Regent-street.
 A perfect fit guaranteed.

-TESTIMONIALS by PRESENTATION L having become so much the custom, and in conse-quence of Messrs.
-FUTVOYE having been frequently applied to for suitable articles, they beg to state to all those who would pay such graceful tributes to public merit or private worth, that in all cases when it is clearly shown goods are required for such a purpose, and the amount ex-ceeds 50%, they shall allow 10 per cent. from their regular marked prices.
+TESTIMONIALS by PRESENTATION having become so much the custom, and in consequence of Messrs.
+FUTVOYE having been frequently applied to for suitable articles, they beg to state to all those who would pay such graceful tributes to public merit or private worth, that in all cases when it is clearly shown goods are required for such a purpose, and the amount exceeds 50L, they shall allow 10 per cent. from their regular marked prices. marked prices.